 - Lack of privacy: Besides your capsule, the rest of the hotel is all about shared areas (shared baths, too).
 If you’re looking for privacy during your stay, you will have to forget about the capsule hotel.

 If you really want the pod experience, you have to go to Tokyo Kiba Hotel, although it’s not that modern and fancy.
-Otherwise, you can switch to the cabin experience on some First Cabin hotels (Niseko Pon no Yu, Kanazawa Hyakumangoku Dori or Kyoto Nijo Castle) and Centurion Hotel in Nara.
+Otherwise, you can switch to the cabin experience at some First Cabin hotels (Niseko, Kanazawa Hyakumangoku Dori or Kyoto Nijo Castle) and Centurion Hotel in Nara.

 So, what will be your type of capsule hotel?